ayosoile/ayosoile/README.md

 ## Hi there 👋! my name is Ayo, a Computer Science student at Carleton University wth a concentration in Algorithms!
 I love to build and learn, and am always looking to tackle new challenges to grow as a person!

+⚡Languages I use: Javascript, Python, C, HTML, CSS, C++, Java ⚡Frameworks/Tools: React.js, Node.js, SQLite, pandas library, Flask, Express, Pug

+👯 Experience: I previously worked at STEM MINDS, where I designed a database system for the companies inventory allowing for streamlined tracking of electronics and technology!

+😄 Outside of the world of programming I enjoy going to the gym, playing soccer, and trying new foods!

+📫 If you would like to connect you can reach me through the following:
+LinkedIn https://www.linkedin.com/in/ayosoile/ | Email ayosoile@cmail.carleton.ca
 <!--
 **ayosoile/ayosoile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.